-Everyone needs a car, except the cat.
+Everyone needs a car here, except the cat.
 That translates into eight snow tires, two winter tune-ups, snow brushes, cases of window washer, two dozen bags of salt and sand for driveway and stairs.
 And a lot of gas.
 Cars often spend more time warming than driving.
-Sitting out all night, the cars turn into freezers riding on rock-hard tires and frozen suspension.
+Sitting out all night, the cars turn into freezers sitting on rock-hard tires and frozen suspension.

 It needs to get in the mood.
 Warming them up is foreplay.

 Of course, you need CAA or the equivalent.
 Everyone inevitably ends up in a snowbank or has a recalcitrant battery that needs a zap.

 There’s getting the ugly Tempo up so we can find the cars after a snowstorm.
 The white plastic shelter soon disappears behind walls of snow on three sides so it’s not a barrier to beauty.
 Snow comes almost daily and the landscape stays white all season, say October to April, give or take, hence the ever-present glowing night sky from ski hill lights.

 Grant is paid annually to drive his blue snowblower to our place and others to disinter the driveway after every snowfall.